 Day 7: VELIKO TARNOVO (50 km)

 After breakfast you will enjoy the sightseeing tour of Veliko Tarnovo.
-Visit the fortress on Tsarevets Hill, the hill where Baldwin's Tower still rises, and Patriarchal Church Enjoy walking downtown in Samovodene market place, brought back to life by artists and craftsmen, who create and sell exquisite items in their small workshops.
-In the afternoon -excursion to the medieval museum village of Arbanassi, rich in churches, monasteries and old Bulgarian houses, dating back to XVII century, decorated with unique paintings and wood carvings.
+Visit the fortress on Tsarevets Hill and see the ruins of the royal and the patriarchal palaces.
+Here, the Baldwin's Tower still rises.
+Enjoy walking downtown in Samovodene market place.
+Brought back to life by artists and craftsmen,in Samovodene,they create and sell exquisite items in their small workshops.
+In the afternoon enjoy an excursion to the medieval museum village of Arbanassi.
+This museum village is rich in churches, monasteries and old Bulgarian houses(XVII c.AD).

 B, Overnight in Veliko Tarnovo, Gurko Hotel, 3* family run hotel.

 8 day: VELIKO TARNOVO – Ivanovo Rock Churches – Ruse – BUCHAREST/ SOFIA (200/400 km)

 Following breakfast, drive to Ruse.
 En route visit Ivanovo Rock Churches (12th-14th century A.D.)
 UNESCO Site Located 18 km south to Ruse, they were part of a mediaeval monastery of St. Archangel Michael.
 High in the rocks, 40-50 m above the ground, natural caves were transformed into churches in the 12th century.
 The best preserved murals are in the Church of the Holy Mother (14 c).
 The original frescoes were made by artists from the Tarnovo School of painting.
 Certainly, they impress with the elegant figures and original colours, proof of exceptional artistic skills.
 Walking sightseeing tour of Ruse follows, then drive back to Sofia (or proceed to Bucharest), where tour ends.